 Gaurav and his partner Doug Leone worked together to lead Sequoia’s investment in RingCentral in 2007.
 Founders Vlad Shmunis and Vlad Vendrow initially bootstrapped the company before partnering with Sequoia and ultimately reinventing unified communications services.
 The company went public in 2014 and has achieved a market capitalization of over $20 billion.

-Gaurav worked side by side with founder Ashar Aziz to incubate FireEye in 2004, eventually leading the company’s initial financing and joining the board.
-The company was the first to provide effective defense against APT’s (Advanced Persistent Threats) and created an essential new category in network security.
-FireEye went public in 2013 and achieved a market capitalization of over $10 billion.
+Gaurav worked side by side with FireEye Founder Ashar Aziz to incubate FireEye in 2004, investing in the company’s seed round, and joining the board.
+FireEye was the first company to defend against Zero-day and Advanced Malware, creating an essential new category in Cybersecurity.
+FireEye went public in 2013, and achieved a market capitalization of over $10 billion.